Sure Dividend

 Source: Investor Presentation

-Due to the sensitivity of its industrial and office properties to the underlying economic conditions, H&R REIT proved vulnerable to the coronavirus crisis, in contrast to other REITs, which have more defensive types of properties, such as healthcare, residential and self-storage properties.
-In 2020, H&R REIT posted negative funds from operations (FFO) per unit of -$1.71 and thus it reported its first loss in a decade.
+Due to the sensitivity of its industrial and office properties to the underlying economic conditions, H&R REIT proved vulnerable to the coronavirus crisis, in contrast to other REITs, which have more defensive types of properties, such as healthcare, residential, and self-storage properties.
+In 2020, H&R REIT posted negative funds from operations (FFO) per unit of -$1.7,1, and thus it reported its first loss in a decade.

 On the bright side, the pandemic has subsided, and hence, the REIT has recovered from this crisis.
 Thanks to the strong demand for its properties, it posted FFO per unit of $1.64 in 2021 and a 10-year high of $2.29 in 2022.

-The company reported Q2 2024, showing an overall portfolio occupancy of 96.9%.
-Net operating income dropped by 5.3% year-over-year due to $776.4 million in property sales between 2023 and mid-2024.
-However, same-property net operating income on a cash basis increased by 1.7%, led by stronger performance in industrial (4.7%) and retail (7.9%) sectors, despite a decline in office (1.8%) occupancy.
-The REIT’s Funds From Operations (FFO) per unit rose slightly to $0.31, and unitholders’ equity per unit stood at $19.23 as of June 30, 2024.
+Net operating income dropped by 2.8% year-over-year due to property sales in 2023 and 2024.
+However, same-property net operating income on a cash basis increased by 1.3%, led by stronger performance in industrial and retail sectors.
+The REIT’s Funds From Operations (FFO) per unit was $0.66 for the year, down from $0.84 in 2023.
+Unitholders’ equity per unit stood at nearly $21 as of December 31st, 2024.

 Growth Prospects

-On the other hand, just like most REITs, H&R REIT is currently facing a headwind due to the adverse environment of fast-rising interest rates, which are likely to increase the burden of the interest expense on the trust.
+On the other hand, just like most REITs, H&R REIT is currently facing a headwind due to the adverse environment of high interest rates, which are likely to increase the burden of the interest expense on the trust.

 Dividend & Valuation Analysis